Unexpected Family Update Take 2 & How to Grieve with God

 And let me tell you, I DIDN’T WANT TO DO IT.
 Because at that point I was fresh in the grief of another loss, and I simply didn’t see the point.

-But we chose to do simply as a step of faith.
+But we chose to do it simply as a step of faith.
 That’s it.

 No happy feelings, straight faith.